 While the actions between the two can be mainly described as oppositional, there are times when their effects are synergistic.
 Adding to this ballet’s complexity is the fact that rarely are these performers alone on stage.
 Both are accompanied by other hormonal and immune partners who collectively shape the ebb and flow of immune activation, function and hormonal responses.

 Today’s post will introduce you to the first major performer in this so-called ballet: cortisol.
 I will be covering what this hormone is and what effects it has on various bodily systems.
 How inflammatory immune responses shape its genesis and metabolism will be left to subsequent posts in this series.

 Many effects caused by cortisol excess cannot be entirely divorced from an immune system that often drives or counters these processes.
 Nor should we forget the effect that intense psychological stress has on cortisol release.
-That stress is more than capable of initiating disruptions in both intestinal-barrier function and composition of native gut flora populations; and this alone can spark inflammatory cascades.
+Stress is more than capable of initiating disruptions in both intestinal-barrier function and composition of native gut flora populations, and this alone can spark inflammatory cascades.

 In other words, what you’re about to read can not always be blamed solely on cortisol and other glucocorticoids.
 Disentangling where the actions of these agents end and where those of inflammation begin can be extremely difficult.

 Even in situations where tumors are clearly the cause of elevations in cortisol secretion as in Cushing’s disease, we may be fooling ourselves if we believe that once the tumor is removed all will be well.
 Often it is, but in other cases it is not.
 And this is most likely because of gut flora shifts and disruptions to intestinal-barrier function from previous cortisol excess that persists long after surgical intervention has ended.